sciZer0/7/v/README.md

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Each Contributor, in equal size - if compared to other Contributors, receives the highly generous Automated Donations (~ $3 million annually) from Voters.
+Each Contributor, in equal size - if compared to other Contributors, receives the extremely generous Automated Donations (~ $3 million annually) from Voters.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: